Global East Asia

 Global East Asia is a scholarship summer study abroad program for USC undergraduate students, made possible by a generous grant from the Freeman Foundation.
 This intensive program gives students the opportunity to live, study and travel in China, Japan or Korea for four weeks with a scholarship that covers airfare, housing, meals and more.
 By taking EASC-360: Global East Asia,* an upper-division area studies course taught by USC faculty, students from a variety of majors and language backgrounds experience East Asia in a unique way.

 *The 4 units of USC tuition and summer health insurance fee are NOT covered by the program.
 EASC 360 must be taken for a letter grade.
-For supplemental scholarships offered by other units, please click here.
+Click here for supplemental scholarships from other units.

 - Location: Fudan University, Shanghai